davebulaval/BanditSum/README.md

 > Be sure to have created the approprieted folders names

-3. From the repository directory run `dataLoader.main` to pickle the data.
+3. From the repository directory run `python dataLoader.py` to pickle the data.
-4. From the repository directory run `main.py` to train the model
+4. From the repository directory run `python main.py` to train the model

 *10 epochs took about 4 days on a RTX 2080 ti.
 For paper replication you can drop the number of epochs down to 2.
 I would recommand this number.*